PreetiBirajdar/Transit-Reliability-Insights-MDBF-Road-Call-Analysis/README.md

 - **Conduct borough-level root cause analysis** for periods showing declining MDBF or elevated road calls to identify whether issues are linked to fleet age, maintenance frequency, or operational demand.

 - **Develop a targeted preventive maintenance strategy** for lower-performing boroughs to reduce unexpected failures and improve service dependability.

+## Business Impact

+- **Supports data-driven maintenance prioritization** by identifying boroughs with weaker reliability performance and higher failure risk.

+- **Helps transit leaders focus resources more effectively** by highlighting where operational review, preventive maintenance, or deeper root-cause analysis may be needed.

+- **Improves performance monitoring** through a consolidated view of MDBF, Road Calls, and mileage-based reliability trends across boroughs.

+- **Enables benchmarking across locations**, using stronger-performing boroughs as reference points for reliability improvement discussions.

+- **Strengthens strategic decision-making** by transforming raw operational metrics into clear insights that can guide reliability planning, service quality review, and maintenance strategy.

 - **Continue using dashboard-based KPI tracking** to support management decisions, trend monitoring, and data-driven maintenance prioritization over time.